-The Branch Pick Up program is free for all single-family homes within Lisle’s corporate limits and provides for the collection and disposal of branches from residential properties.
+The Branch Pick Up program is for all single-family homes within Lisle’s corporate limits and provides for the collection and disposal of branches from residential properties.
 The program pickup schedule will rotate regions every season.
 Pickups are scheduled according to three regions (defined below) and the order in which the regions are picked up will change each season.
 (This is a departure from past practice of picking up regions in the same sequence every season).

 The program is intended for branches that have been trimmed or damaged by weather and does not include whole trees or shrubs.

-Below is the Spring 2020 collection schedule and a live branch collection map.
-Red lines indicate the street / area have been completed.
-The map is refreshed on Monday mornings.
+Below is the Fall 2020 collection schedule and a live branch collection map.
+When active, red lines indicate the street / area have been completed.

 The following information applies to the spring and fall collection program: